managed-components/docs/specs/embed-and-widgets/embeds.md

 # Embed support

 To place an embed in the page, the website owner includes a placeholder `div` element.
-For example, a Twitter embed could look like this:
+For example, a weather embed could look like this:

 ```html
 <div